Wellesley Investments & Pensions Ltd.

 - providing you with the advice, investment and insurance services outlined to you in the letter of engagement and/or recommendation letter;

-- prevention of money-laundering, financing of terrorism and otherwise complying with our legal and regulatory obligations including the Consumer Protection Code and the MiFID Regulations;
+- prevention of money-laundering, financing of terrorism and otherwise complying with our legal and regulatory obligations including the Consumer Protection Code and under Section 10 of the Investment Intermediaries Act, 1995 (as amended);

 - any other purposes to which you have consented.